 All our staff teach in flexible groupings, making decisions about what is the best way to use their time.
 Any of the children in a class may need time working with an adult individually or in a small group.
 This is to allow a closer matching of the task to the pupil and may be to increase the level of challenge for pupils who have already mastered what the other pupils are working on.
-Regardless of ability, there are often times when pupils need a bit more time, reassurance or support to reach a point of fluency.
+Regardless of ability, there are often times when pupils need a bit more time, reassurance, or support to reach a point of fluency.
 The responsibility for all children's progress and for deciding when and how to support them lies with the class teacher.
-Class teachers often support the least able children and if a teaching assistant is given this role, the responsibility for over-seeing the impact of the support still lies with the class teacher.
+If a teaching assistant is given the role of supporting a group of children, the responsibility for over-seeing the impact of the support still lies with the class teacher.